JKAY-GitHub/MyWeb/content/home/About.md

 at the University of Sydney, Australia.

-My research is in the areas of Artificial Intelligence in Education (AIED), Ubiquitous Computing (Ubicomp) and Human Computer Interaction (HCI).
+My research is in the areas of
+Artificial Intelligence in Education (AIED), Ubiquitous Computing (Ubicomp) and
+Human Computer Interaction (HCI).
-A core focus of my work has been to create system that enable people to harness their personal data for lifelong and lide-wide learning.
+A core driver has been to create systems that enable people to harness their personal data for lifelong and life-wide learning.
-This means creating systems and interfaces that for user models so thay people can scrutinize their model and its use.
+My research creates systems and interfaces for *user models* that people can *scrutinise*, to really see, understand and control their personal data and its use.
-In AIED, this is called Open Learner Modelling; this makes OLMs a user view onto learning analytics data.
-In Ubicomp, my research has created infrastructures, as well as interfaces, that enable people to control and manage data used to reason about them.
-My research has resulted in deployed human-centred technology, making research contributions in interface design, user experience, machine learning and data mining, and infrastructures for personal data management to ensure privacy and user control.
+This is core to people managing privacy and use of their data.
+In learning contexts, interfaces onto learning data, Open Learner Models (OLM), provide a new way for people to harness data to manage their learning.
+This is because it suppose *metacognitive processes* like self-monitoring, reflection and planning, closely related to *self-regulation* in lifelong learning for important areas of health and wellness.
+My research is based on rich collaborations with researchers in diverse areas, such as nutrition, physical activity, psychology, medical informatics and ehealth.

 Within Sydney University, I belong to Charles Perkins Centre Nodes, [Active Ageing]